NVIDIA/spark-rapids/docs/compatibility.md

 - Regular expressions containing null characters (unless the pattern is a simple literal string)
 - Hex and octal digits

-In addition to these cases that can be detected, there are also known issues that can cause incorrect results:

 Work is ongoing to increase the range of regular expressions that can run on the GPU.

 ## Timestamps